MLHARIHARAN2003/Online-Learning-Platform-NM-/README.md

 **Features**
 - **User Authentication**: Secure login and registration for students and educators.
 - **Course Management**: Educators can add, edit, and delete courses, along with sections and content.
-- **Video Content and Quizzes**: Each course module supports videos, quizzes, and assignments.
+- **Video Content**: Each course module supports videos, quizzes, and assignments.
 - **Certificate Generation**: Completion certificates are generated for students upon course completion.
 - **Search and Filter**: Users can search and filter courses by category or educator.